 Evaluation of student's charting of progress notes and discharge summaries will be done by the clerkship faculty member in the course of patient care activities.

-The web-based NBME Internal Medicine Sub-internship Exam will be given on the last day of the clerkship.
+The web-based NBME Advanced Clinical Examination in Internal Medicine will be given on the last day of the clerkship.